apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/cluster-management/create-and-connect-an-apecloud-mysql-cluster.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Create and connect to a MySQL cluster
+# Create and connect to an ApeCloud MySQL cluster

-This tutorial shows how to create and connect to a MySQL cluster.
+This tutorial shows how to create and connect to an ApeCloud MySQL cluster.

 ## Create a MySQL cluster